Skip to main contentSkip to footer

 What is available anonymously and what requires authentication on the Blueprint MCP endpoint.

-Personalised tools require a valid Bearer token: get_my_learning_path and get_my_coaching_context (any authenticated plan). validate_agent_architecture and summarize_team_usage require Pro or Teams plan. add_evidence_note requires course enrollment.
-Handoff tools (request_operator_handoff, request_partnership_handoff, request_agency_handoff) are for admin use only.
+Personalised tools require a valid Bearer token: me.learning_path and me.coaching_context (any authenticated plan). architect.validate, signals.report, and team.summarize require Pro or Teams plan. me.add_evidence requires course enrollment.
+Handoff tools (handoffs.operator, handoffs.partnership, handoffs.agency) require Pro or Teams plan.

 Access model